Coaching A Powerful Addition to Your Business Model

 - Group Coaching Program

 The group coaching program will typically be designed to attack one problem for the entire group that signs up.
-So, for example, you may want to help motivate writers to get more writing done during a 12-week coaching program.
+So, for example, you may want to help motivate writers to get more writing done during a 12-week coaching program or train them on how to effeciently use a plr article and rewrite it to be unique and helpful while saving time and money.

 Your “No Writer’s Block” 12-week program helps everyone become more accountable for getting writing done.
 Depending on how you set it up, you can technically have an unlimited number of participants in a group coaching program run completely online.
 Like one-on-one coaching can be an add-on to another product so can group coaching.